 - Shape — the majority of solar panel systems require a total of 300 square foot of panelling as well as specific placement in order to produce the most power.
 If your roof cuts eccentric angles and is tight on space, perhaps best to avoid the panel route for now.

 Is Your Roof Ready for Solar Panels?

-- Structural integrity — naturally this is going to be a main concern for you, as incorporating solar panels will put more weight on the frame of your roof.
-There is the danger of roof collapse therefore ensure you have a trained tradesperson determine if your roof requires any extra support to sustain the weight of solar panels.
+- Structural integrity — naturally this is going to be the main concern for you, as incorporating solar panels will put more weight on the frame of your roof.
+There is the danger of roof collapse therefore, ensure you have a trained tradesperson determine if your roof requires any extra support to sustain the weight of solar panels.

 - Repairs — most solar panels come with warranties of over 25 years, therefore assuming that with some luck your panels won’t need removal within a quarter of a century, you’d better hope that neither does your roofing!